AlaBouali/bane/docs/bane/gather_info/urls.md

 <span>def <span class="ident">norton_rate</span></span>(<span>u, timeout=30, proxy=None)</span>
 </code></dt>
 <dd>
-<div class="desc"><p>this function takes any giving and gives a security report from: safeweb.norton.com, if it is a: spam domain, contains a malware…
+<div class="desc"><p>this function takes any giving and gives a security report from: safeweb.norton.com, if it is a: spam domain, contains a malware&hellip;
 it takes 3 arguments:
 u: the link to check
 logs: (set by default to: True) showing the process and the report, you can turn it off by setting it to:False